Theoretical analysis of a Sinc-Nystr\"om method for Volterra integro-differential equations and its improvement: DE-Sinc-Nystr o m method

 \subsection{Derivation of the scheme}

-The way to derive the DE-Sinc-Nystr\"{o}m method is quite similar to that for the SE-Sinc-Nystr\"{o}m method.
+The way the DE-Sinc-Nystr\"{o}m method is derived is quite similar to that for the SE-Sinc-Nystr\"{o}m method.
 The important difference between the two is the variable transformation; the SE transformation in the previous scheme is replaced with the DE transformation.